Photovoltaic solar energy: what it is and how it works

 Country

-Installed photovoltaic energy capacity (GW)
+Installed capacity of photovoltaic energy (GW)

 Percentage of solar power compared to other energy sources